 The niche-specific viral refers to shares within a particular niche (or group of very much related niches).
 It comes with way smaller dimensions.
 Here, more than 500 shares already are tremendously good.

 This post is entirely about the niche-specific viral.
 It refers not to the universal audience but to people only in your niche and how to make them share your posts a 500 times or more!

-What people do you want to share your content?
+What people do you want to engage with your content?

 What a stupid question, you might think.
-It’s our readers, our audience that we want to share our content!
+It’s our readers, our audience that we want to share our content with!

 Yes, your audience is a very important group of multipliers.

 But there is another group that’s even more vital to get your content shared, especially when you are not an authority blog yet.
 This group is made of influencers in your niche.

 It’s a mistake many of us (including me) have made.
 Writing with only your future customers in mind.
 And hoping they will someday find all the posts you dedicated to them.

 But that’s insanely naive, since more than 152 million(!) other blogs are competing for your future customers attention every day too…